This privacy notice describes how Mayville High School ('the School' or 'we') collects and uses your personal data.

 - Suppliers, third party business contacts and prospects:

-- We process names, job titles and business contact information including addresses, telephone numbers and email addresses for you and your employees and representatives and other information to maintain and manage our relationship with you.
+- We process names, job titles and business contact information including addresses, telephone numbers and email addresses for you and your employees and representatives and other information for our legitimate interest in maintaining our relationship with you.
 If we have a contract with you as an individual, such processing is necessary for the performance of the contract between us, or if you ask us to do something prior to entering into a contract.

 - Where you are an employee or representative of a corporate customer or contractor, we process this information for the legitimate interest of performing our contract with your employer.